brightbox/brightbox-platforms/flynn/README.md

 Up](https://manage.brightbox.com/signup) is easy and you get trial credit to get you started.

+In particular make sure you have an [ssh key configured](https://www.brightbox.com/docs/guides/manager/ssh-keys/) and can log into servers with it.

 ## Usage

 There are two scripts that can be used to generate a Flynn cluster: `build-cluster` and `build-image`.